riojosdev/100-days-of-code/log.md

 **Thoughts:** After a long break I again started to learn code.
 I went to eliminate stress, but got lost along the way.
 Now I'm back for more code.
 So I revisited blockchain gaming which is CryptoZombie game.
 The solidity tutorial.
 This time I learned about different visibility of functions and variables on the blockchain.
 How I can inherit contracts, import contracts.
 While I was coding I lost what I was working on.
 My brain couldn't understand what I was really coding right now.
 I tried to understand why this happens.
 I figured becuase this was a different app, to be used.
 Not like the normal ones.
 This was Decentralized!

 **Link(s) to work**: None

+### Day 82: Sep 27, 2020

+**Today's Progress**: Making a new CSS Illustration

+**Thoughts:** I lost my focus on coding for the past few days.
+I was trying to be with nature.
+Enjoying every moment of life.
+But time to get back on coding, and I figured CSS illustrations was the best way to improve my focus.
+So I am making one to "get back at coding and stop procastinating".
+I think I just said Enjoying life is Procastinating.
+HaHa

+The CSS illustration will be completed tommorow, little more to go...

+**Link(s) to work**: None